 I used to be a sales manager, taught in the old school approach.
 Basically, I just got to know my clients really well so I could always talk to them about something.
 Wishing them a happy birthday, finding out how their youngest did during his baseball game, I had a pretty comprehensive well of topics I could pull from.
 This let me keep a pretty detailed record of people and their interactions with me that allowed me to really make connections with them.

 That first investment I got grew into a business that supports my family and my staff.
 All of the processes of managing properties (things like collecting rent, paying taxes, handling payroll, managing utilities, and maintaining the rental spaces) mean that I rely on logistics quite a bit to accomplish it all.

 My dad taught me two things that I have really taken to heart: Measure twice, cut once, and to do as much as I could, and let the experts do what I couldn’t.
 I am not an IT wiz, and so giving up the IT management to an MSP should’ve been something on my list.

 The second lesson was really helpful when I was first equipping my rental properties.
 I like to think my places are pretty nice, so they feature things like quality Wi-Fi connections, smart locks, and other things that need a little bit of management.
-The commercial properties I have are equipped with even more of these kinds of things.
 All of this tech needs a lot of horsepower, so to speak, so I have a pretty hefty setup at my main office.
 I also need my technology to help me keep track of who my tenants are, the documentation they’ve given me and the stuff I have to keep, as well as to manage my employees the way I need to.